Avatr 12: Avatr 012

 On 12 August 2024, Avatr showcased a limited edition of the 12 called the Avatr 012 and opened bookings the same day, after first teasing the special edition earlier that year on 20 May.
 The model is codesigned by Avatr head designer Nader Faghihzadeh and Kim Jones, who was an artistic director at Dior and Fendi at the time.
 The exterior features custom 'liquid silver' paint, modified headlights, and 21-inch mirror-finished forged wheels.
 The interior uses the four-seater version with four-zone climate control, and features two-tone white vegetable-tanned Nappa leather and tan Alcantara upholstery, a geometric star design on the panoramic sunroof, special edition logos embossed in the headrests, and custom logo splash screen in the infotainment system.
 The steering wheel and B-pillar can have personalized engravings.

 It uses a dual-motor 402 kW Huawei DriveONE powertrain paired with a 93.4 kWh CATL-supplied battery capable of 5C charging.
 It has a CLTC range rating of 650. km, 0–100. km/h acceleration time of 3.8 seconds, a top speed of 220. km/h, and it can charge from 30–80% in 10 minutes.
-Production is limited to 700 units globally, and the vehicle comes with a complimentary Dior tote bag. and the vehicle launched on 25 March 2025 at a significantly higher price of 700,000 yuan.
+Production is limited to 700 units globally, and the vehicle comes with a complimentary Dior tote bag.
+The vehicle launched on 25 March 2025 at a significantly higher price of 700,000 yuan.